IBM/data-prep-kit/transforms/transform-conventions.md

 ## IDE Setup
 When running in an IDE, such as PyCharm, the following are generally assumed:
 * Build the venv using `make venv` and add this as a virtual environment to the IDE's project.
+* In the IDE
+    * Set your project/run configuration to use the venv/bin/python as your runtime virtual environment.
+        * In Pycharm this can be done through the PyCharm->Settings->Project...->Python Interpreter page
     * Mark the `src` as a _source root_ so that it is included in your PYTHONPATH when running .py files in the IDE
         * In Pycharm this can be done by selecting the `src` directory, and then selecting `Mark Directory as` -> `Sources Root`